 - Subsidized Direct Stafford Loans are need-based.
-Qualifying for this special type of loan is based on your level of need as determined by the FAFSA.
-If you qualify, the government will pay the interest on your loan while you are in school at least half-time.
+Qualifying for a subsidized loan is based on need as determined by the FAFSA.
+If you qualify, the government will pay the interest on your loan while you are enrolled at least half-time.

 - Unsubsidized Direct Stafford Loans are not need-based.
 Interest will accrue while the student is in school and you are responsible for paying all of the interest.